-- Where catering is provided on site it should provide pre prepared and wrapped food only: - Payments should be taken by contactless card wherever possible - Crockery, eating utensils, cups etc. should be either disposable or should be brought by individuals form home and returned with them at the end of the working day for washing etc - Drinking water should be provided, with enhanced cleaning measures for the tap mechanism - Tables should be cleaned between each use - All rubbish should be put straight in the bin and not left for someone else to clear up - All areas used for eating must be thoroughly cleaned at the end of each break and shift, including chairs, door handles, vending machines and payment devices. - Canteen staff should wash their hands often with soap and water for at least 20 seconds before and after handling food - Canteen staff and workers may use rest areas if they apply the same social distancing measures - Consider arrangements for monitoring compliance.
+- Where catering is provided on site it should provide pre prepared and wrapped food only:

+Payments should be taken by contactless card wherever possible - Crockery, eating utensils, cups etc. should be either disposable or should be brought by individuals form home and returned with them at the end of the working day for washing etc - Drinking water should be provided, with enhanced cleaning measures for the tap mechanism - Tables should be cleaned between each use - All rubbish should be put straight in the bin and not left for someone else to clear up - All areas used for eating must be thoroughly cleaned at the end of each break and shift, including chairs, door handles, vending machines and payment devices. - Canteen staff should wash their hands often with soap and water for at least 20 seconds before and after handling food - Canteen staff and workers may use the same rest areas if they apply the same social distancing measures - Consider arrangements for monitoring compliance.

-9 Changing facilities, showers and drying rooms
+10 Changing facilities, showers and drying rooms

-- Introduce staggered start and finish times to reduce congestion and contact - Introduce enhanced cleaning of all facilities throughout the day and at the end of each day - Consider increasing the number or size of facilities available in the depot or on site if possible - Based on the size of each facility, determine how many people can use it at any one time to maintain a distance of two metres - Provide suitable and sufficient rubbish bins in these areas with regular removal and disposal - If possible, workforce to take work clothes home to wash / clean there.
+- Introduce staggered start and finish times to reduce congestion and contact - Introduce enhanced cleaning of all facilities throughout the day and at the end of each day - · Consider increasing the number or size of facilities available in the depot or on site if possible - Based on the size of each facility, determine how many people can use it at any one time to maintain a distance of two metres - Provide suitable and sufficient rubbish bins in these areas with regular removal and disposal - If possible, workforce to take work clothes home to wash / clean there.

-10 Work Planning to Avoid Close Working
+11 Work Planning to Avoid Close Working

-In line with Public Health England (PHE) guidelines, where it is not possible to follow the social distancing guidelines in full in relation to a particular activity, you should consider whether that activity needs to continue for the site to continue to operate, and, if so, take all the mitigating actions possible to reduce the risk of transmission.
+In line with Government guidance, where the social distancing guidelines cannot be followed in full in relation to a particular activity, businesses should consider whether that activity needs to continue for the business to operate, and, if so, take all the mitigating actions possible to reduce the risk of transmission between staff.

-Depots, sites and work locations (mobile, semi-static and static) need to be planned and organised to avoid crowding and minimise the risk of spread of infection by following PHE and HSE guidance and the advice within these Highways Safe Operating Procedures.
+Depots, sites and work locations (mobile, semi-static and static) need to be planned and organised to avoid crowding and minimise the risk of spread of infection by following Government guidance and the advice within these Local Highways Safe Operating Procedures.